Ralim/IronOS/Documentation/Settings.md

 Generally *not required unless your device is reading more than 5 °C off target temperature*.
 This is intended to be performed at boot-up before internal components get warm.
 Avoid repeating the calibration, but if you must repeat it, unplug the unit, and wait for everything to go back to room temperature.
 Temperatures start to drift even after plugging in the device, which is why cold junction calibration is best done at a fresh boot-up.

 On device help text:

-- Tip Cold Junction Compensation; not needed if temp is +/- 5 C
+Tip-temperature Cold Junction Compensation; not needed if Tip is +/- 5 C of display
-- Affirm the tip & device are at room temperature before starting!

 On device help text:

-Start tip temperature offset calibration
+Affirm the tip & device are at room temperature before starting!

 ### Setting: Restore default settings?

 Resets settings and calibrations to defaults included in the installed firmware version.
-Does NOT erase custom user boot up logo's.
+Does NOT erase custom user boot up logos.

 On device help text:

-Reset all settings to default
+Reset default settings for this firmware version

 ### Setting: Calibrate input voltage?